Etherna/mongodm/README.md

 MongODM is a **ODM framework** (Object-Documental Mapping) developed for work with **MongoDB** and **Asp.NET** applications.

-With MongODM you can concentrate on developing your application, without worring on how data is organized in documents. **Documental databases are very efficient**, but very often using them we have to concern about **how data is structured** at the application layer.
+With MongODM you can concentrate on developing your application, without worrying on how data is organized in documents. **Documental databases are very efficient**, but very often using them we have to concern about **how data is structured** at the application layer.
 MongODM creates a document-to-object mapping layer, solving this kind of problems.

 Infact, the real powerful and different vision of documental DBs against SQL DBs resides into **data denormalization**.
 With denormalization we can optimize data structure for get all required information with a single document read, without join, but price of this efficiency is often paid with a more difficult to develop application layer.
 Indeed, often writing applications with documental DBs we can encounter these kind of issues: